Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 ## JESD204B Transport Layer

-The main purpose of JESD204B transport layer is to pack data based on link configurations:
+The main purpose of JESD204B transport layer is to pack data (Transmitter, Tx) or unpack it (Receiver, Rx) based on link configurations:
 *	It can add more information (control bits) about the transmitted data
-*	It arranges data into octets, then into frames, before sending it as parallel data The configuration is determined in the application layer, and will be passed to the transport layer as Verilog 'parameters' during module instantiation.
+*	For Tx: It arranges data into octets, then into frames, before sending it as parallel data to data link layer
+*	For Rx: It collects data from each frame and lane, before sending it to the back-end data processing stage

+The configuration is determined in the application layer in the Tx, and will be passed to the transport layer as Verilog 'parameters' during module instantiation.

 ## Design Specification

 The parameters that should be decided in application layer include L, M, N, N', CS, S (# of lanes, converters, resolution, sample size, control bits, samples).
 Further interpretation of this can be found in JEDEC specification.
 My design will determine TT (# of tail bits) and F (# of octets per frame) based on those configuration.

-Input data from converters are assumed to be concatenated, with least significant #resolution bits represents data from converter 0.
+For Tx, input data from converters are assumed to be concatenated, with least significant #resolution bits represents data from converter 0.
 Output data from lanes are also concatenated into 1 single bus, with least significant bits represents lane 0.
+The reverse is true for Rx devices.

 ## Key Features

 This design of JESD204B Transport Layer supports these following configurations.
-Note that all of them have been and can be tested by changing the parameter in the testbench:
+Note that all of them have been and can be tested by changing the parameter in the testbench file:
 * Support 1-8 converters
 * Support converter resolution of 10-16 bits
 * Support 1-8 lanes